ChristofSchwarz/qs_on_Kubernetes/AKS/readme.md

 helm upgrade qliksense qlik-stable/qliksense -f qseok.yaml
 ```
 ## qseok1.yaml
-built-in MongoDB (test only), built-in OIDC listening to https://elastic.example
+built-in MongoDB (test only), built-in OIDC listening to https://elastic.example (users need to set their hosts. file to reach the cluster)
 ## qseok2.yaml
 built-in MongoDB (test only), built-in OIDC listening to whatever you like